-To avoid buying countless bottles of water, I strongly recommend you to buy a filtered water bottle and a water purifier.
+To avoid buying countless water bottles, I strongly recommend buying a filtered water bottle and a water purifier.
 It’s an excellent way to reduce plastic usage, and it won’t take long to write off the expense.
 I used them when I traveled to Pakistan, and they work like a charm.

 2 weeks in Brazil: my itinerary

 Brazil is such a vast country that it’s just impossible to visit it all in only 2 weeks.
-Hence, I focused on the areas which most attracted me, knowing that I needed to make choices.
+Hence, I built my Brazil itinerary focusing on the areas which most attracted me, knowing that I needed to make choices.
 First, I was curious to visit the lively Rio de Janeiro and experience the charm of Salvador de Bahia.
-I also wished to explore some wilder, off the beaten track places like the Parque do Lençois and Fernando de Noronha.
+I also wished to explore some wilder, off-the-beaten-track places like the Parque do Lençois and Fernando de Noronha.
 After having studied the distances and the flights, I was able to draw my ‘perfect’ itinerary, resulting in one of the most beautiful trips I made in recent years.
-Here’s how my Brazil itinerary looked like.
+Here’s what my Brazil two weeks itinerary looked like.

-I didn’t have much luck in Rio de Janeiro, and it’s a city where I would without double like to go back.
+I didn’t have much luck in Rio de Janeiro, and it’s a city where I would undoubtly like to go back.
 Due to a delay, I missed my connection in Madrid and ended up arriving one day later than planned.
-Furthermore, the weather was not very good, preventing me to fully enjoy the Rio iconic view of the bay from the Corcovado.
-Notwithstanding, I liked Rio de Janeiro a lot and managed to visit the main attractions.
+Furthermore, the weather was not very good, preventing me from fully enjoying the Rio iconic view of the bay from the Corcovado.
+Notwithstanding, I liked the city a lot and managed to visit, if not all, at least many of Rio de Janeiro tourist attractions.

-Don’t miss to visit the bohemian neighborhood of Santa Teresa, which retained its colonial charm.
-Have dinner at one of the local restaurants, and end the night listening to live music at one of the lively bars.
+Don’t miss visiting the bohemian neighborhood of Santa Teresa, which retained its colonial charm.
+Have dinner at one of the local restaurants, and end the night by listening to live music at one of the lively bars.

-For sure, if you’re short of time, there’s no better way to discover Rio de Janeiro than a guided tour.
-All the most since the city is enormous, and getting around not always easy.
+Although I’m a solo and independent traveler, there are times when I take a guided tour, especially in selected destinations.
+For sure, if you’re short of time, there’s no better way to discover Rio de Janeiro than an escorted tour.
+All the most since the city is enormous, and getting around is not always easy.

-Here’s a selection of great Rio guided tours:
+Here’s a selection of great Rio de Janeiro guided tours: